liontamerbc/bluebyt-wayfire/README.md

 - To ensure compatibility across all systems, the directory paths in both wf-shell.ini and wayfire.ini have been updated with universal placeholders, allowing them to function seamlessly out of the box.

+- Every step below has been added to the installer.sh script!

 - Wallpapers will be automatically copied to '/usr/share/Wallpaper'.

 - Additionally, the .bin and .config folders are now properly prefixed with a dot, adhering to standard Linux conventions.